unity & me

 why did you give me the eyes to see such rivalry

-such planned obsolescence? such expected doom?
+such planned obsolescence?

 she pulls one strand from her left and sets it to the right